As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 I needn’t say more.

-On top of the expensive exchange rate, banks will charge you a tonne of transfer fees, too.
+On top of the expensive exchange rate, some banks add transfer fees, too.

 As previously mentioned, most brokers don’t charge any fees.